top of page

 Step 1: Identify Overhead Expenses

 Begin by compiling a comprehensive list of all indirect expenses incurred by your construction business.
 This includes items such as office rent, utilities, administrative salaries, insurance premiums, and equipment maintenance costs.
+Identifying specific overhead costs is crucial to ensure you can accurately allocate overhead costs to each project.
+Properly allocating overhead costs not only improves job costing and profitability analysis but also supports efficient business operations by streamlining financial tracking and project management.
 This entails compiling a comprehensive list of indirect costs, which may include but are not limited to:

 Step 2: Calculate Total Overhead Expenses

 Total the indirect costs identified in Step 1 over a specified period, typically a month or a year.
+Be sure to include all the costs listed in Step 1 to accurately determine your total overhead costs.
 This figure represents the total overhead expenses incurred by your construction business during the designated timeframe.

 • Rent for Office Space and Other Facilities